adyingdeath/INJ/readme.md

 # Getting Started

 - First, install [Node.js](https://nodejs.org/en/download/prebuilt-installer) - this is the runtime environment required for INJ.
-- Navigate to the INJ source code directory (where `package.json` is located) and run `npm link` in your terminal to make the command globally available.
+- Navigate to the INJ root directory (where `package.json` is located) and run `npm install` in your terminal to install all the dependencies INJ needs.
+- After installing, add the INJ root directory to your PATH environment variable.
-- After linking, you can use the `inj` command from any directory in your terminal.
+- Now, you can use the `inj` command from any directory in your terminal.

 # Usage